 He also recently gave expert witness testimony for the Supreme Court of British Columbia on a case that will determine whether the government is obligated to ensure that Francophone school facilities are on par with English ones.

 Russell Smandych is one of the co-organizers of the University of Manitoba Institute for Humanities “Law and Society Research Cluster.”
 This interdisciplinary and inter-faculty cluster is focusing on the theme of “Law and Human Rights” this year.
 Dr. Smandych also routinely instructs undergraduate and graduate courses on “Global Criminology and Criminal Justice” in which the topics of human rights and international criminal justice are an integral component.

 Jane Ursel was the founding director of RESOLVE.
-For the greater part of her academic career, she has administered this tri-provincial research centre on interpersonal violence with centres at the Universities of Manitoba, Regina and Calgary.
-Their material covers well over 100 studies conducted over a period of 12 to 15 years dealing with various aspects of domestic violence, bullying, and exploitation in the sex trade.
-Their research has been conducted in partnership with community agencies and policy makers.
-They have maintained that the most fundamental human right is for people to be safe from violence and abuse in their own home and among their intimate relationships.
+For the greater part of her academic career, she administered this tri-provincial research centre on interpersonal violence with centres at the Universities of Manitoba, Regina and Calgary.
+RESOLVE has been involved in well over 100 studies conducted over a period of 12 to 15 years dealing with various aspects of domestic violence, bullying, and exploitation in the sex trade.
+Ursel maintains that a fundamental human right is for people to be safe from violence and abuse in their own homes and among their intimate relationships.

 Tens of thousands of newcomers are accepted into Canada each year, often immigrating in search of a better life.
 But settling in a new country can come with unexpected challenges and barriers.
 Dr. Lori Wilkinson’s research aims to uncover the factors key to successful settlement.

 In one project, she’s studying immigrant and refugee children to find out what helps them to succeed in school, as well as to learn more about their experiences with bullying, mental health and finding jobs.